tmsuidan/GaEduData2018-21/README.md

 # GaEduData2018-21

 Data downloaded from https://gosa.georgia.gov/dashboards-data-report-card/downloadable-data and aggregated/organized with python.
 Missing data was filled in with the category mean or with zeros as appropriate.
+Revenue and expenditures data was normalized by the district student count.

 json for Georgia cities downloaded from https://github.com/deldersveld/topojson